 UNDER THE EAGLE the story of Samuel T. Holiday written by Robert McPherson

-After orally telling his story in his Original tongue of Navajo, it was then tirelessly translated into English and further set into type by Robert S McPherson.
+After telling his story orally in Navajo, it was then tirelessly translated into English and further set into type by Robert S McPherson.
 UNDER THE EAGLE is Not only the autobiographical tale of Samuel Holiday, Each chapter is also introduced with tales from the Navajo origin story.
 The relationship between MONSTER SLAYER and BORN OF WATER in their coming of age at time parallels the experiences Had by Samuel during his Stint as Boarding school, in the military and other aspects of his life.

 Samuel Holiday was one of a small group of Navajo men enlisted by the Marine Corps during World War II to use their native